deephealthproject/eddl/src/hardware/fpga/README.md

 The makefile required to compile the kernels is included in this folder.

-To compile the kernels only type the following:
+To compile the kernels only type:

-To compile a standalone FPGA kernels tests type:
+make TARGET=hw_emu or make TARGET=sw_emu

+to compile them for emulation of to create the FPGA bitstream